graydenshand/flask-batteries/README.md

 * ✅ `flask translate compile`: Compile all translations (Flask-Babel)

 Other featutes:
-* ✅ Allow skipping of webpack, and using a simple 'static' folder.
+* ✅ Allow skipping of webpack, and using a simple 'static' folder: `flask new --skip-webpack`.
-* ✅ Allow custom url_rules specification in `flask generate route` command.
+* ✅ Allow skipping of Flask-SQLAlchemy and Flask-Migrate: `flask new app --skip-db`
-* ✅ When installing SQLAlchemy, add db setup/teardown to main testing fixture
+* ✅ Allow creating a primary git branch other than `main`: `flask new app --git-initial-branch master`
-* ✅ Allow skipping of Flask-SQLAlchemy and Flask-Migrate with `flask new app --skip_db`
+* ✅ Allow custom url_rules specification when generating routes:  `flask generate route sign_up /sign-up /register /join`